blastanders/myth-auth/README.md

 Once installed you need to configure the framework to use the **Myth\Auth** library.
 In your application, perform the following setup:

+**0. Copy vendor/blastanders/myth-auth/src/Config/Auth.php to app/Config/Auth.php.
+All changes to configs should be done in app/Config/Auth.php.**

 1. Edit **app/Config/Email.php** and verify that a **fromName** and **fromEmail** are set as that is used when sending emails for password reset, etc.